yandex-cloud/docs/en/billing/quickstart/index.md

     1. Enter your current email address.
 Contact details are required not only to reach you, but also to issue payment invoices and send financial documents.

-    1. Confirm that the card is corporate and you are authorized to use it.
+    1. Confirm that the linked card is corporate and you are authorized to use it.

     1. Click **Create**.